Did Military Shipyards Contain Asbestos?

 Legal financial assistance is available to compensate veterans who developed an asbestos-related disease as a result of their service.
 A qualified attorney can help you and your family make a legal claim against the responsible company or companies that manufactured the toxin into everyday products.

 Employees working on Navy vessels had a high probability of encountering asbestos, either in the vessel itself or in items used to construct it.
-Shipyard personnel were often subcontractors who didn’t receive proper training or protective equipment; they also work with building materials containing the toxin.
+Shipyard personnel were often subcontractors who didn’t receive proper training or protective equipment; they also worked with building materials containing the toxin.

 East Coast Shipyards Affected by Asbestos